Chetan265/phishing/README.md

 b.
 Load data function + input/output field descriptions The dataset also serves as an input for project scoping and tries to specify the functional and non-functional requirements for it.

-### Background of the Problem Statement:
-You are expected to write the code for a binary classification model (phishing website or not) using Python Scikit-Learn that trains on the data and calculates the accuracy score on the test data.
-You have to use one or more of the classification algorithms to train a model on the phishing website dataset.

 ### Domain : Cyber Security and Web Mining

 ### Dataset Description: